Dr. John Waldhausen

 Our doctors are experts in general pediatric surgery and at treating all conditions of the chest, abdomen and pelvis.
-From fixing the simplest hernia or treating appendicitis, to operating on the most complex abdominal wall defect, to performing surgery on patients who have cancer, the Pediatric Surgery team is bringing groundbreaking advances in diagnosis and treatment to the children of the Pacific Northwest.
+From fixing the simplest hernia or treating appendicitis, to operating on the most complex abdominal wall defect, to performing surgery on patients who have cancer, the pediatric surgery team is bringing groundbreaking advances in diagnosis and treatment to the children of the Pacific Northwest.
 Read a sampling of the conditions we treat.

-Our expert pediatric surgeons work with our neonatal team to treat congenital anomalies at or just after birth in our Level IV NICU.
-Seattle Children’s is the first hospital in Washington to have a Level IV NICU.
+Our pediatric surgeons work with our neonatal team to treat congenital anomalies at or just after birth in our Level IV NICU.
+Seattle Children’s is the first hospital in Washington state to have a Level IV NICU.